mattmakai/fullstackpython.com/content/posts/170609-static-sites-pelican.markdown

 Note that if you are using Python 2 the equivalent HTTP server command is `python -m SimpleHTTPServer`.

-We now have some very basic site content.
+Our site now has some very basic content.
 We could expand this start into many more posts and pages but let's learn how to modify the site configuration.

 ## Edit Site Configuration